Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Theoretical Analysis

-\begin{remark}[Positioning to prior BKT theory] \citet{lin2022beyond} establish backward transfer in a \emph{centralized} continual-learning setting, showing that (under a cosine-alignment condition) training on a new task can reduce earlier-task loss at any epoch.
-In practice, large distribution gaps at task boundaries often cause an initial spike in the global loss, making such improvements difficult to observe in the first few SGD steps.
-Our bound in Eq.~(\ref{T1}) makes this phenomenon explicit through the local-data variance term $\sigma_L^2$: it decomposes the expected earlier-task loss at $\theta_K^t$ into the starting loss plus a \emph{vanishing correction} that shrinks with more communication rounds, local epochs and with broader effective participation, thereby quantifying when and how fast loss recovery occurs after a sharp shift.
-This mirrors the structure in Lemma~3.2 of \cite{shi2023unified}, which separates the retained loss from a prediction/shift error, but our analysis operates in a \emph{federated} regime with non-IID clients and round-by-round subsampling, and the stabilization mechanism is a \emph{server-side} proximal anchor rather than replay or architectural expansion.
-The alignment parameter $\epsilon$ in Eq.~(\ref{T1}) plays the same role as a cosine-similarity lower bound: when gradients for the new task align better with those of the aggregate of earlier tasks, the vanishing term contracts faster.
+\begin{remark}[\textbf{Positioning relative to prior BKT theory}] \citet{lin2022beyond} establish backward transfer in a \emph{centralized} CL setting, showing that under a cosine-alignment condition, training on a new task can reduce earlier-task loss at any epoch.
+In practice, large distribution gaps at task boundaries often trigger an initial spike in the global loss, which obscures early-epoch improvements.
+Our bound in Eq.~(\ref{T1}) makes this behavior explicit via the local-data variance term $\sigma_L^2$: it expresses the expected earlier-task loss at $\theta_K^t$ as the starting loss plus a \emph{vanishing correction} that contracts with more communication rounds, more local epochs, and broader effective participation.
+This quantifies when and how fast loss recovery occurs after a sharp shift.
+The structure parallels Lemma~3.2 of \citet{shi2023unified}, which separates retained loss from a prediction/shift error, but our analysis is \emph{federated}, allows non-IID clients and round-by-round subsampling, and relies on a \emph{server-side} proximal anchor rather than replay or architectural expansion.
+The alignment parameter $\epsilon$ in Eq.~(\ref{T1}) plays the role of a cosine-similarity lower bound: better alignment between gradients of the new task and the aggregate of earlier tasks yields a faster decay of the correction term.
 The constants attached to $\sigma_L^2$ make the dependence on stochasticity and heterogeneity transparent.
-Taken together, Eq.~(\ref{T1}) extends centralized BKT theory to FDIL under realistic sampling and no-memory constraints, and it complements our {task-uniform} convergence result by certifying \emph{loss-space} retention even as the model continues to optimize on the new domain. \end{remark}
+Taken together, Eq.~(\ref{T1}) extends centralized BKT theory to FDIL under partial participation {without replay buffers or task-growing memory,} and complements our task-uniform convergence result by certifying \emph{loss-space} retention while the model continues to optimize on the new domain. \end{remark}